SoftwareGuy/ENet-CSharp/README.md

 Multi-threading
 --------
 ### Strategy
 The best-known strategy is to use ENet in an independent I/O thread.
-This can be achieved by using Threads and enqueuing packets to be sent and received back and forth via ConcurrentQueues.
+This can be achieved by using Threads and enqueuing packets to be sent and received back and forth via ConcurrentQueues (this is what [Ignorance](https://github.com/SoftwareGuy/Ignorance) uses).
+In fact, some internal testing showed that ENet had very impressive performance using a thread and ConcurrentQueues approach to network I/O, even faster than RingBuffers/Disruptors.
+Use whatever queue system you feel comfortable with, just make sure you empty the queues as fast as possible in your applications.

+Threading in Unity was problematic but later versions (2018.3+) have proven to be fine.
-In fact, some internal testing showed that ENET had very impressive performance using a thread and ConcurrentQueues approach to network I/O, even faster than RingBuffers/Disruptors.
-Please be beware that using Threads inside a Unity environment can be problematic and can lead to the Unity Editor or built games randomly crashing without any warning.
+Please beware that using Threads inside a Unity environment can be problematic and can lead to the Unity Editor or built games randomly crashing without any warning.
 Use them with caution!

 ### Functionality
 In general, ENet is not thread-safe, but some of its functions can be used safely if the user is careful enough: